Domestic Abuse

 Someone who gets an injunction order should also take some sensible security precautions as well, such as

 Court orders should only be a part of the solution.
 They should not be relied on as a long term measure.
-For example, being served with an injunction may not stop a violent person being violent.
+For example, being served with an injunction may not stop an abusive person being abusive.

 Prosecution and punishment